-Contribution to the Project: Postdoc at Kansas State University in the Louthan lab.
+Contribution to the Project: Postdoc in Dr. Lydia Zeglin's lab

 Jill Haukos

 Email: jhaukos@ksu.edu

 Contribution to the Project: Director of the Konza Education Program (KEEP).
 Jill directs the K-12 education program, including the Konza Prairie SLTER program and serves as the KNZ LTER education representative for LNO activities.
 Jill also oversees the Konza docent program and some of the public outreach activities.